Choose the Best Cloud Platform: AWS vs Azure vs Google Cloud

 Amazon offers a price calculator, but realistically, teams should take into account that free AWS tools aren’t always the best ones.
 In many cases, you will need to use more professional (and expensive) options.
 So, take the prediction made by the calculator with a grain of salt.

-Microsoft Azure: similarly to AWS and other enterprise-oriented solutions, Azure pricing derives from multiple criteria.
+Microsoft Azure: Similarly to AWS and other enterprise-oriented solutions, Azure pricing derives from multiple criteria.
 The platform offers a calculator, but its insights are not enough to plan a precise financial strategy.
 You will likely need a consultation of a professional Cloud development team to make sense of versatile tech stacks, available in the infrastructure.

 Downtimes